-We have prepared the description of the Bureau of the Fiscal Service's Administrative Resource Center's (ARC's) description of its financial management services (accounting and procurement processing and general computer controls) used for processing Customer Agencies' transactions throughout the period July 1, 2017 to June 30, 2018 during some or all of the period July 1, 2017 to June 30, 2018, and their auditors who audit and report on such Customer Agencies' financial statements or internal control over financial reporting and have a sufficient understanding to consider it, along with other information, including information about controls implemented by subservice organizations and Customer Agencies of the system themselves, when assessing the risks of material misstatement of Customer Agencies' financial statements.
+We have prepared the Bureau of the Fiscal Service's Administrative Resource Center's (ARC's) description of its financial management services (accounting, human resources, travel, and procurement services, general computer, and monitoring controls) ("ARC's system" or "the system") used for processing customer agencies' transactions during some or all of the period July 1, 2019 to June 30, 2020 and the customer agencies' auditors, who audit and report on such customer agencies' financial statements or internal control over financial reporting, and have a sufficient understanding to consider it, along with other information, including information about controls implemented by subservice organization(s) and customer agencies of the system themselves, when assessing the risks of material misstatement of customer agencies' financial statements.

-ARC uses subservice organizations for some of its application processing.
-In section III a list of subservice organizations and the services provided to ARC.
+ARC uses the subservice organization(s) identified in Section III to perform some of the services provided to user entities that are likely to be relevant to those user entities' internal control over financial reporting.
 The description includes only ARC's control objectives and related controls and excludes the control objectives and related controls of the subservice organization(s).
 The description also indicates that certain control objectives specified in the description can be achieved only if complementary subservice organization controls assumed in the design of our controls are suitably designed and operating effectively along with the related controls at ARC.
-The description does not extend to controls of the subservice organization.
+The description does not extend to controls of the subservice organization(s).

-The description indicates that certain control objectives specified in the description can be achieved only if complementary Customer Agency controls assumed in the design of ARC's controls are suitably designed and operating effectively, along with related controls at ARC.
-The description does not extend to controls of the Customer Agencies.
+The description indicates that certain control objectives specified in the description can be achieved only if complementary customer agency controls assumed in the design of ARC's controls are suitably designed and operating effectively, along with related controls at ARC.
+The description does not extend to controls of the customer agencies.